weston-bailey/Quakebook/README.md

 *Quakebook*'s server collects data from the usgs earthquake API as seismic activity occurs, gives users access to the data in a searchable database, and displays an interactive map of of earthquakes for users to explore.
 Users can explore the details of a particular earthquake after selecting it from the results of their search.

-*Quakebook* users can further engage with the *Quakebook community* by creating a free profile that will allow them to interact with other users by commenting on a particular earthquake.
+*Quakebook* users can further engage with the *Quakebook community* by creating a free profile that will allow them to interact with other users by commenting on a particular earthquake or replying to other users comments.
+Users can edit and delete their comments and replies, view all their comments on their profile explore and *Quakebook Community* but viewing the profiles of other users.
+Users may upload a profile pic at the time of account creation, and create a bio that can be updated later.

 link to the project deployment: